 DOJ has previously announced that both telehealth during the pandemic and PPP loan fraud are among its enforcement priorities.
 This settlement reinforces both of those priorities.
 In addition, it reflects DOJ’s existing focus on pain management providers and the various potential billing errors that exist within that specialty, including urinalysis.

-If you have any questions or would like more information on PPP loans or telehealth billing compliance, please contact the authors, Sheila A. Armstrong, W. Barron A. Avery, Jacob J. Harper, and Casey Weaver, or any of the following:
+If you have any questions or would like more information on PPP loans or telehealth billing compliance, please contact the authors, W. Barron A. Avery, Jacob J. Harper, and Casey Weaver, or any of the following:

 Meredith S. Auten